dlsntos/dlsntos/README.md

 # 💫 About Me:
-Hi!, I'm Dean a Computer Science student at Holy Angel University and Aspiring Software Developer.
+Hi!
+I'm Dean, a Computer Science student at Holy Angel University and an Aspiring Software Developer.

 ## 🌐 Socials: